Reggad/transpoco/README.md

 N.B.
 This application has only been tested on Ubuntu and may not work correctly on Windows.

 Usage:
+Starting the server:
+Navigate to the root directory of the project and then run "node server.js"

 By default the app is set to listen on port 8080.
 This can be changed in the server.js file.
 This API has two methods:
 /api/ranks